openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Workflow Description

-End users have 2 possible variations for the creation of the route:

-- Create a route for the user workload and this is completely managed by the end user.
-- Create an ingress for the user workload and a managed route is created automatically by the ingress-to-route controller.
-[Depends on the open question]

-Both these workflows will support integrating with third party certificate management solutions like cert-manager with the secret-reference annotation described under [API Extensions](#api-extensions).
+The following workflow describes the integration with third party certificate management solutions like cert-manager with the certificate reference field described under [API Extensions](#api-extensions).

-**When a Route is directly used to expose user workload**

-- The end user must have generated the serving certificate as a pre requisite using third-party systems like cert-manager.
+- The end user must have generated the serving certificate generated as a pre requisite using third-party systems like cert-manager.
 - In cert-manager's case, the [Certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources)
   CR must be created in the same namespace where the Route is going to be created.
 - The end user must create a role and in the same namespace as the secret containing the certificate from earlier,